 About the Practice of Tai Chi

-Tai Chi is a slow, soft, continuous stepping sequence designed to circulate forces (including gravitational) through the practitioner in such a way that improves well-being, health, and autonomy.
+Tai Chi is a slow, soft, continuous stepping sequence that circulates forces (mostly gravitational) through the practitioner to develops bones, muscles, tissues, and neurology thereby optimizing human response.
+Think: postural medicine.

-Tai Chi is about moving.
-The 108 moves of the 'set' are performed in a variety of postures.
-The postures are aligned with gravitational forces to protect the anatomical structures.
+Tai Chi is about moving optimally.
+The 108 moves of the 'set' are performed in a variety of postures aligned with gravitational forces to protect the anatomical structures.
 Therefore, all the benefits of moving are available such as:

 In addition, Tai Chi provides:

-a Brain Exercise by challenging the memories of the postures and developing neurological connection such as through propioception
+a Brain Exercise by challenging the memories of the postures and developing neurological connection such as through proprioception

-A Meditative component as a result of ie: continuous flow of movement, gaze, slow speed
+A Meditative component resulting via ie: continuous flow of movement, gaze, slow speed

 An aerobic exercise due to the sustained 25-30 minutes required for the completion of the 108 moves of the set